Cats movie: Everything we know, from the weird trailer and beyond

 Size matters

-Another element of the trailer that stood out to many: Did the designers of the sets and props have any idea how large or small a cat really is?
+Another element of the trailer that stood: Did the designers of the sets and props have any idea how large or small a cat really is?
 The scale of furniture to cat seems to swing wildly in the preview, with cats looking as small as mice while they dance on beds, yet looking near human-size when sitting at a dining table.

 Hamming it up